BKlaasWerkman/Data-Bouncer/README.md

 - As you can see, it looks like the traffic is going to 23.x.x.x, a highly trusted domain.
 - However, when the HTTP request is made, the webserver looks at our modified HTTP headers and does a dns lookup of our exfil server from those headers.
-- Then we're able to collect each of those dns lookups back to our exfil server and reconstruct the data from those headers.
+- Then we're able to collect each of those dns lookups to our exfil server and reconstruct the data from these headers.
-- This only works because many webservers processes hostnames in the headers, and we can relay small chunks of data in those headers for collection.
+- This only works because many webservers processes hostnames in the headers, and we can relay small chunks of data in those very same headers between endpoints.
-- Therefore, this makes it an extremely stealthy way of exfiltrating data.
+- Therefore, this makes it an extremely stealthy way of exfiltrating data albeit a slow one.